shirbenami/KNN-image-classification/README.md

 * Increasing the data size through Data Augmentation.

 ## Conclusion
-By applying all the methods, the model's accuracy improved from 34% accuracy to 46% - by **35.29%**!.
+By applying all the methods, **the model's accuracy improved from 34% accuracy to 46% - by 35.29%!.**
 The next step will be to explore additional techniques to further improve performance and achieve even higher results.